St. Thomas’s Hospital

 While the operating room was in use, the hospital’s apothecary used the herb garret found in the Operating Theatre to keep medicinal herbs.

-The hospital’s patients were penniless and could not pay for their operations, thus enduring doctors experiment on their bodies in exchange for free treatment.
+The hospital’s patients were penniless and could not pay for their operations, thus enduring doctors' experiments on their bodies in exchange for free treatment.
 Wealthier patients were lucky enough to be operated on in their homes, usually on the kitchen table with no spectators.

 This museum reveals the horrors of the beginnings of surgery, including the instruments used for amputations and other operations.